-Usually replacing a part or cleaning the pipes will help to resolve the problem.
+Usually, replacing a part or cleaning the pipes will help resolve the problem.
 You can see a diagram of a toilet showing all the parts here.

 Other Causes of Toilet Noises

-There are other noises that can occur when the fill valve is malfunctioning as well.
-For example, if you are noticing a whistling sound it is most likely due to a slowly leaking valve.
-Adjusting the fill valve until the whistling noise stops may do the trick but if it doesn’t work the valve will probably have to be repaired or replaced.
+Other noises can occur when an old fill valve is malfunctioning as well.
+For example, if you notice a whistling sound, it is most likely due to a slowly leaking valve.
+Adjusting the faulty fill valves until the whistling noise stops may do the trick, but the valve will probably have to be repaired or replaced if it doesn’t work.

-Perhaps your toilet is noisy because it is running constantly.
+Perhaps your toilet is noisy because it is constantly running.
 This also tends to be an issue with the fill valve not shutting off when it should.
 Once again, an adjustment to reset the float arm to a lower level inside the toilet can be the solution.
 First, remove the toilet tank lid and locate the float.
-There are a couple of types including a cylinder float which is attached to the fill valve body, and a floating ball type which is attached to the end of the rod.
+There are a couple of types, including a cylinder float attached to the fill valve body and a floating ball type attached to the end of the rod.